d18c7db/Gauntlet_FPGA/readme.md

 [![Frame from MAME](doc/images/ref.png)](doc/images/00.ref)

 ### Debugging the alphanumerics:
-The top right corner under the Gauntlet logo, where the first text line should read "LEVEL   1", the L begins to be drawn but instead of drawing an L shape the display shows the 2 pixels of the top of the L replicated for all 8 lines.
-All text characters exhibit the same behaviour.
+The top right corner under the Gauntlet logo, where the first text line should read "LEVEL   1", the L begins to be drawn but instead of drawing an L shape the display shows the 2 pixels of the top of the L replicated for all 8 lines after.
+All text characters exhibit this same behaviour.

 Pixel data goes to GPC `APIX1`, `APIX0` from shifters `7P`, `7N` fed by `ROM 6P` driven by `VRD` bus through latches `4P`, `7R` on `4H` rising clock.
 `ROM 6P` address is `VRD9..0` registered, plus unregistered signals `4V`, `2V`, `1V`, `/4H`, address changes every 4 cycles.